Learn about Filmmaking!

 Meet Your Academic Leader

-Thomas Southerland is a graduate of the American Film Institute and a Visiting Assistant Professor at Wake Forest University where he teaches Screenwriting, Introduction to Film, and Media Production classes.
+Thomas Southerland is a graduate of the American Film Institute and an Assistant Professor of the Practice at Wake Forest University where he teaches Screenwriting, Introduction to Film, and Media Production classes.
 He’s written and directed two award-winning narrative features, Proud Citizen and Fort Maria, several feature documentaries, and numerous short documentaries.
 His work has screened at film festivals nationwide.
 He’s currently working on his third narrative feature.